 Success or failure of Cleanup is ignored, and choice points it created are destroyed (as once/1).
-If Cleanup throws an exception, this is executed as normal.23 setup_call_cleanup/3 can also be used to test determinism of a goal, providing a portable alternative to deterministic/1:
+If Cleanup throws an exception, this is executed as normal.24

 Typically, this predicate is used to cleanup permanent data storage required to execute Goal, close file descriptors, etc. The example below provides a non-deterministic search for a term in a file, closing the stream as needed.